-Once when we were walking in downtown Mexico City I felt a mysterious presence in the air, I remember being so excited because my mom was always telling me tales about everything, even when I knew that she was probably just making it up, but I think that stimulated my imagination and all those things made me fall in love with my culture and the ancient Mexico.
+Once when we were walking in downtown Mexico City I felt a mysterious presence in the air, I remember being so excited because my mom was always telling me tales about almost everything, I think that stimulated my imagination and all those things made me fall in love with my culture and the ancient Mexico.

 Since then I have felt a strong connection with my people, and I draw and paint using bright colors inspired by Mexican folk art, and the human body.Rooted in autobiographical details from my childhood and adolescence you'll find yourself into the atmosphere of human pain and vulnerability reminiscent of the ex-voto paintings.My work also includes paintings with reference to poets, music icons and symbols amid vibrant landscapes.
 In a world of child-like fascination with elements like the folds of cloth, texture of insect wings, wallpaper stains, or color of bird feathers, rooms transformed into tropical gardens in an enigmatic way I like to lead the viewer to explore questions of identity and gender.
 Perhaps my Art can most closely identify with the genre of magical realism.